Resurgent structure of 2d Yang-Mills theory on a torus: Perturbative and non-perturbative 2d Yang-Mills

-An even more refined version is proposed in \cite{Dijkgraaf:2005bp}.
-It is, however, difficult to generalize formulas like \eqref{eq:fac-sum} to cases with large but finite $N$.
-As argued in \cite{Okuyama:2018clk}, in this case the meaning of \eqref{eq:fac-sum} is unclear: the left hand side is well-defined for finite $N$ and thus finite $g_s$, while the right hand side is only defined as asymptotic perturbative power series of $g_s$.
+An even more refined version was proposed in \cite{Dijkgraaf:2005bp}.
+It was later argued in \cite{Okuyama:2018clk} that even these proposals were flawed: e.g., the left hand side of \eqref{eq:fac-sum} was well-defined for finite $N$ and thus finite $g_s$, while the right hand side of \eqref{eq:fac-sum} was only defined as asymptotic perturbative power series of $g_s$. \jjj{Modification ends.}

-An attempt to solve this problem was made in \cite{Okuyama:2019rqn}, in which process, a non-perturbative version of topological string free energy was proposed.
+An attempt to solve this problem was made in \cite{Okuyama:2018clk}, in which process, a non-perturbative version of topological string free energy was proposed.
 The partition function of the 2d Yang-Mills theory allows a free fermion formulation \cite{Minahan:1993np,Douglas:1993wy}

-where $p = \re^{-g_s}$.
-Let us focus on the simple scenario $\theta = 0$ and assume that $N$ is always even.
-The partition function reduces to
+where $p = \re^{-g_s}$. \jjj{Modification begins} Restricted to the simple scenario of $\theta = 0$ and assuming that $N$ is even, the partition function reduces to \jjj{Modification ends}

 It can be written as

 where $\CZ_{N_+}$ and $\CZ_{N_-}$ are defined via the generating series

 Eq.~\eqref{eq:ZN-facsum} looks similar to \eqref{eq:fac-sum}, and it was proposed in \cite{Okuyama:2018clk} that $\CZ_{N_+}$ be regarded as the non-perturbative completion of topological string partition function,